Strange sounds around the world , most logical explanation

 The important issue here is, costaricanewssite.com is NOT a News outlet.
 Far from it.
 Check their “About” page.
 This is a site done by an individual that lives in Costa Rica, and originally put the site up to *sell his house*.
 He gives the story, and he soon started aggregating news that he chose as content.
 So, it’s an individual with a *zine / newspaper style page, publishing what they want.
 And, he has all rights to do so.
 But, it’s a non-match for the criteria we need of an established, credible, news source (if that really even exists anyway) giving attention to the matter, preferably without an X-files backing soundtrack. )

 One last note, I do not approve any posts that are out-and-out combative, overly negative, or especially if vulgarity is used.
 Go over to LiveLeak if you get off on that junk.
 Cussing me out and calling me an idiot will never see the light of day.
 Keep in mind, also, the only point of this post is to call out the videos in question as hoaxes (which we and many others have already proven).
 So, if, after all the evidence and proof that these particular files are indeed falsified, you still feel compelled to defend them as bona fide, then we are all aware who really deserves that label.
 Debate is welcome.
 Rude is not.
 Go getcha a domain and some WordPress if you feel that strongly about it and exercise your right. ’Nuff said.

 This entry was posted on Wednesday, January 18th, 2012 at 1:19 am and is filed under Debunk, Theories.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.